 The starting point with measuring product-market fit is deploying qualitative indicators.

 To get a qualitative understanding, the Net Promoter Score (NPS) is a great metric to start with.
 If the product truly solves the audience’s problem, then they should be willing to recommend it to others.
-The main downside with qualitative information is that it carries a probability for generating a false-positive result.
+Platforms such as Delighted can be used to take a survey and evaluate your product NPS and PMF (Product/Market Fit) scores.

 2. Quantitative indicators